Student advice and forms

 Your lecturers are available via email and your Learn sites.
 The Academic Skills Centre can assist with study and/or writing enquiries.

 Who do I contact if I need help with a problem?

 When things just aren’t quite right there is always someone to go to for help and advice.
-The College of Education, Health and Human Development Distance Learning Assistant (email firstname.lastname@example.org or phone 0800 827 748 ext 93333), can be your first call if you need to discuss your options for assistance.
-Alternatively go to the Support site for student information.
+Contact one of our Advisors or alternatively go to the Support site for student information.